11+ Journey

 It’s worth mentioning that ISEB also administers other common exams including Common Entrance (CE) which is the term applied to the test children take at 13+.
 The Common Entrance isn’t ‘common’ at all anymore.
 It’s mainly used for setting in future schools and there’s no standard mark scheme rather being at the senior’s school discretion depending on their own academic system.

 • Almost always we recommend a hybrid approach.
-The first session is wherever possible, in person, to establish a good rapport and thenceforth online to make scheduling easier.
+The first session is wherever possible in person, to establish a good rapport and thenceforth online to make scheduling easier.